GwenP88/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 This project is an introduction to **control flow** and **functions** in Python.
 You will practice using `if/else`, `while` and `for` loops, basic arithmetic operators, and writing simple functions while respecting **pycodestyle** rules.

-> Note: You do not need to understand lists yet.

 ---

 ## Learning Objectives